|Nutrition Facts (per serving)|

 Preheat the oven to 220 C / 425 F/ Gas 7

 Carefully wash the pumpkin or squash and dry thoroughly.

 Using a long, sharp knife carefully cut the pumpkin or squash into wedges or slices depending on the shape.
 Be careful when cutting as the pumpkin can easily slip, to make it easier put it onto a damp tea towel to help prevent it from slipping.

 Lay the wedges on to a large, roomy baking tray.
 The slices must be one layer and not overlapping.
 If you have more slices than can fit in one layer, then use two or more trays.

 Pour over the oil then roll the slices or wedges in the oil to make sure they are all well covered.

-Roast for between 30 and 40 minutes, longer if you the pumpkin needs it.
+Roast for between 30 and 40 minutes, longer if the pumpkin needs it.
 The skin should be slightly blistered and the flesh soft when pierced with a sharp knife.

-Or, cool the slices completely and use the lovely enhanced flavour in all your favourite recipes.
+Or, cool the slices completely and use the lovely enhanced flavor in all your favorite recipes.
 The roasted pumpkin can also be pureed.